 Conclusion

 Understanding fillet vs chamfer enables better part optimization.
 Fillets provide strength and flow benefits, while chamfers offer assembly ease and cost savings.
 Incorrect selection can lead to increased production time, higher costs, or reduced part durability.
-Jiangzhi specializes in custom parts, offering expertise in these features for various industries.
+Jiangzhi specializes in custom parts manufacturing, offering expertise in these features for various industries.
 Contact us for tailored solutions.